Car Insurance Savings

 What is compulsory excess?

-Compulsory excess is an amount you have to pay when you make a claim regardless of the damage/situation.
+Compulsory excess is an amount you have to put towards your claim regardless of the damage/situation.
 It is mandatory and the amount is set by your insurance providers.
 You may notice that young or newer drivers have a much higher compulsory excess as they pose a much higher risk on the road.

 What is voluntary excess?

-This is the amount you decide to pay when you make a claim.
+This is the amount you decide to add towards your claim.
 It is not the same as compulsory excess as you decide how much you can pay, if you increase this amount your overall premium can reduce.

-You need to remember that you have to pay both voluntary and compulsory excess or your insurer will not be able to deal with your claim so make sure you agree to an amount that you can afford.
+You need to remember that you have to pay both the voluntary plus the compulsory or your insurer will not be able to deal with your claim so make sure you agree to an amount that you can afford.

 How much excess should I pay for car insurance?

 You should only agree to a amount you can logically afford.
-Do not add loads of voluntary excess to your claim just to make your premium lower and then not be able to afford to pay it after an accident, voluntary means a amount you agree to add towards a claim, not that you can pay it if you want to.
+Do not add loads of voluntary excess to your claim just to make your premium lower and then not pay it after an accident, voluntary means a amount you agree to add towards a claim, it is something you are going to have to pay.